-De L’Europe Hotel – Local Transport
+De L’Europe Amsterdam – Local Transport

-- Walking: Easy walking distance to Anne Frank House, Museum Quarter, attractions in the Medieval Centre and the Red Light District, Nine Streets shopping neighborhood.
+- Walking: Easy walking distance to Anne Frank House, Museum Quarter, attractions in the Medieval Center and the Red Light District, Nine Streets shopping neighborhood.
 Numerous restaurants, bars, and shops within a few minutes’ walk.

 - Tram: Direct tram connections from the Muntplein stop to Centraal Station, De Pijp district, Rembrandtplein, and Waterlooplein.
-Nearest tram stop for the Museum Quarter is Koningsplein, a 5-minute walk away.
+Nearest tram stop for the Museum Quarter is Koningsplein, a 5-minute walk (400m) away.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.

-De L’Europe Hotel – What’s Nearby?
+De L’Europe Amsterdam – What’s Nearby?